Why did the Renaissance began in Italy: Photo of the interior of St.Peter's Basilica.

 Summary

-Italian citizenship opens the door to exciting opportunities, including the possibility of obtaining an Italian passport.
+If you are an Italian citizen and plan to travel or live abroad, you must obtain an Italian passport.
 Whether you’re residing abroad or in Italy itself, understanding the process and its requirements is essential.
 Let’s explore the steps involved:

 1. How do I get an Italian passport?